Red Sea, Egypt

 (Ab)Diving in Sharm el Sheikh

 From Hurghada it is only a stone's throw by speedboat or direct flight from Egypt Express over to Sinai and Sharm El Sheikh.
 Like Hurghada before it, Sharm El Sheik has become particularly popular with Russian holidaymakers over the last decade - Italians prefer the Marsa Alam region, by the way, while Germans are present everywhere in the region.
 In contrast to Soma Bay or Port Ghalib, Sharm El Sheik is a more mature destination, even if it has spread further and further north and south from Naama Bay.
 Naama Bay has a lively center with a promenade, numerous restaurants and bars and a variety of different stores.
 Practically all of the larger hotels also run a regular shuttle service to the center.
 Most holidaymakers no longer come to Sharm mainly for diving, although there are over 30 excellent diving spots, including the famous Ras Mohammed National Park and the Tiran Islands, and Dahab with its famous Blue Hole is not too far away.
 A night in a Bedouin village, an excursion to St. Catherine's Monastery and the ascent of Mount Sinai, where Moses received the tablets of the law from God, are always popular.
-From Sinai as well as from the vacation resorts on the African mainland, the obligatory Cairo excursion with a visit to the pyramids is offered and many visitors also combine a beach or diving vacation with an impressive Nile cruise.
+From Sinai as well as from the resorts on the African mainland, the obligatory Cairo excursion with a visit to the pyramids is offered and many visitors also combine a beach or diving vacation with an impressive Nile cruise.

 Manuela Blisse and Uwe Lehmann